Information Meeting: Art Practices and British Central Eastern European Diaspora Research Network

 How are artists changing narratives about the Central Eastern European diaspora in Britain and embracing intersectional CEE identities?

-The Art Practices and British Central Eastern European Diaspora Research Group is led by Jessie Krish and Adomas Narkevičius (Cell Project Space), and Lina Dz̆uverović, Sabrina Fuller and Helena Reckitt (Feminist Duration Reading Group).
+The Art Practices and British Central Eastern European Diaspora Research Group is facilitated by Jessie Krish and Adomas Narkevičius (Cell Project Space), and Lina Dz̆uverović, Sabrina Fuller and Helena Reckitt (Feminist Duration Reading Group).
 All are welcome to contribute and participate.

 The Art Practices and British Central Eastern European Diaspora Research Group is a Research Group of the British Art Network (BAN).
 BAN is a Subject Specialist Network supported by Tate and the Paul Mellon Centre for Studies in British Art, with additional public funding provided by the National Lottery through Arts Council England.
 The Network promotes curatorial research, practice and theory in the field of British Art.
 Its members include curators, academics, artist-researchers, conservators, producers and programmers at all stages of their professional lives.